 The demand for lithium is expected to rise over the coming years to reach approximately 900,000 tonnes by 2025.
 Most of the demand is being fueled by the adoption of clean energy initiatives and the rising demand for electric vehicles (EV), in which lithium plays a critical role.
 As the name implies, lithium is a main component in the lithium-ion battery.

 Looking to capitalize on rising gold prices, Portofino has recently acquired a gold property in the Red Lake mining district near Great Bear Resources Ltd.’s (TSXV:GBR) Dixie project.
 Historical exploration on the project includes prospecting, sampling and diamond drilling.
-Moving forward, Portofino intends to compile all of the available assessment work to assist in the planning of the company’s maiden exploration program at the property.
+To complement the company’s existing Ontario gold holdings, Portofino Resources recently announced a binding agreement to acquire six claims totaling approximately 869 hectares in the Atikokan area of northwestern Ontario, making up the Melema West property.
+Moving forward, Portofino Resources intends to compile all of the available assessment work and historical data on its Ontario properties to assist in the planning of the company’s future exploration programs.

 - Three lithium brine projects located in the province of Catamarca, Argentina; approximately 14,000 hectares near key producers and advancing projects.

 - Ongoing programs to verify historical results indicating high-grade lithium and potassium.